Making Tax Digital for Income Tax: what landlords need to know

 Making Tax Digital (MTD) is the government’s initiative to implement a fully digital tax system in the UK.
 The aim of the initiative is to make tax administration more efficient and easier for taxpayers through the implementation of a fully digital tax system.

-A phased rollout of MTD is already under way and the initiative is currently split into three areas:
+A phased rollout of MTD is already under way and the initiative is currently split into two areas:

 - Making Tax Digital for VAT requires all VAT-registered businesses to keep digital records and use MTD-compatible software to submit their VAT returns electronically.

 - MTD for Income Tax, also known as MTD for Income Tax Self Assessment (MTD for ITSA), will replace the current system of annual Self Assessment tax returns.
-For landlords and self-employed business owners, MTD for Income Tax will come into effect in April 2024.
-Partnerships with individual partners will be required to follow the rules from April 2025.
+For landlords and self-employed business owners with a total business or property income above £50,000 per year, MTD for Income Tax will come into effect in April 2026.
+Those with an income of more than £30,000 will have to follow the rules from April 2027.
+Partnerships will be required to join at a date yet to be announced.

 Which landlords will be affected by MTD for Income Tax?

-MTD for Income Tax rules will apply to all landlords whose combined property and/or business income is £10,000 or more a year.
-For these landlords, MTD for Income Tax will replace the current process of completing an annual Self Assessment tax return.
-(Landlords who earn a combined business and/or property income of between £1,000 and £10,000 a year will need to continue filing annual tax returns through the Self Assessment process.)
+MTD for Income Tax rules will apply to all landlords whose combined property and/or business income is £50,000 or more a year.
+For these landlords, MTD for Income Tax will replace the current process of completing an annual Self Assessment tax return from 6th April 2026.

 Under these rules, HMRC will require you to use software to: